CSBahnmiller/Journal/readMe.md

 DB_PASSWORD=**Your DB password for that login** DB_HOST=**The address your postgres DB is at** DB_PORT=**Default port is 5432, if not using default port change here**

+** if you don't know what your SECRET_KEY is use this command from terminal in the directory with manage.py: python manage.py shell -c 'from django.core.management import utils; print(utils.get_random_secret_key())'